MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

    ![Contact your Power BI admin](media/service-publish-to-web/publish_to_web_admin_prompt.png)

-   For help finding the person who can enable Publish to web in your organization, [see these tips](#how-to-find-your-power-bi-administrator).
+   For help finding the person who can enable Publish to web in your organization, see [How to find your Power BI administrator](#how-to-find-your-power-bi-administrator) later in this article.

 3. Review the dialog content and select **Create embed code**.